jeremN/formControl/README.md

 </script>
 ```

-2. Using an object
+2. Using forms array

-Or you can use forms array to initialize formControl, see (#forms-property) below.
+Or you can use forms array to initialize formControl, see [Forms](#forms-property) below.

 ```html
 <body>